jdhill777/rijksmuseum-AI/README.md

    ALLOWED_ORIGINS=
    CLOUDFLARE_HOSTNAME=
    ```

+   **⚠️ SECURITY WARNING**:
+   - Never commit your `.env` file to version control
+   - Regularly rotate your API keys, especially if they might have been exposed
+   - Use different API keys for development and production
+   - Consider using environment variables in production deployments instead of `.env` files
    - Get your Anthropic API key from: [https://console.anthropic.com/](https://console.anthropic.com/)
    - Get your Rijksmuseum API key from: [https://data.rijksmuseum.nl/object-metadata/api/](https://data.rijksmuseum.nl/object-metadata/api/)
 4. Configure server options in the `.env` file: